SU_A_08

 [r] Yes, Ghent.

-[i] Have you registered or not yet?
+[i] Have you enrolled yet?

 [r] Four years.